Association for Somogy

 The Association for Somogy (Hungarian: Somogyért, officially: Somogyért Egyesület) is a local political party in the county of Somogy in Hungary, allied with the Hungarian Socialist Party.
 At the legislative elections, April 9 and 23, 2006, the party won 1 constituency seat.

 It was founded on May 25, 1994 by 109 politicians and entrepreneurs in Somogy.
-It is currently led by István Gyenesei, engineer and economist, former chairman of the Somogy County General Assembly.
-Since the 2006 legislative elections, he had been a non-partisan member of the Hungarian Parliament.
+It was led by István Gyenesei, engineer and economist, former chairman of the Somogy County General Assembly.